metabase/metabase/docs/people-and-groups/api-keys.md

 ## Example `GET` requests

-Here are some example `GET` requests the return the groups in your Metabase.
+Here are some example `GET` requests that return the groups in your Metabase.
+These examples assume you're running Metabase locally on the default port: 3000.

 ### `curl` example